Aitkenvale, Queensland: History

 Aitkenvale is situated in the traditional Wulgurukaba Aboriginal country.

 The suburb is named after Thomas Aitken, the original grantee of Portion 38, Parish of Coonambelah.
 He began subdividing the property during the 1880s, putting 440 quarter-acre residential allotments on the market in 1885.
 A dairy farm was established in the region by Thomas Aitken in about 1867; the two remaining buildings of this farm (described as the Herdsman's Cottage and Cordial Factory) are still standing on what is now Leopold Street adjacent to Ross River.

 Aitkenvale Methodist Church opened in 1885 on its current site.
 It was a small hall that was destroyed by Cyclone Sigma in 1896.
 Church services were then held in private homes until a new hall was built in 1914.
 During World War II, the Royal Australian Air Force occupied the building with services again being held in private homes.
 In 1959 the church building was moved to the western side of the block (where it still stands) in preparation for a new church to be built.
 The new brick church was officially opened in 1971.
 In 1975 the church initiated the Lifeline telephone counselling service in Townsville.
 With the creation of the Uniting Church in Australia in 1977, the Aitkenvale Methodist Church merged with St Stephen's Presbyterian Church to form the Aitkenvale Uniting Church.

 The Townsville Golf Club is the oldest golf club in Queensland, having been established at Kissing Point in 1893.
 The club relocated to Aitkenvale in 1921, and then relocated to Rosslea in 1924.

 Aitkenvale State School opened on 2 June 1924.
 During World War II, it was occupied by the Australian Armed Forces.

 During the Second World War, Aitkenvale was home to the US Army's 13th Station Hospital, which comprised a 450-bed facility, located on the corner of Hatchett Street and Ross River Road.
 Also, during the war, The area was the site of an aerodrome, located near Aitkenvale Weir on the banks of the Ross River.
 It was built in 1942 for the Royal Australian Air Force as part of a group of wartime airfields.
 The facility fell into disuse following the war, with the land eventually being redeveloped for housing.

+In 1963, an Aboriginal reserve was built at Aitkenvale for use as a hostel for Aboriginal and Torres Strait Islanders visiting the city for hospital treatment (at the Second Townsville General Hospital, North Ward).
+In addition, it also provided accommodation for the families of those attending hospital, and was used as a camping ground for visitors to Townsville for sporting or cultural activities.

 Riverside Adventist Christian School opened on 14 January 1968.

 The Aitkenvale public library opened in 1971.

 Aitkenvale Special School opened on 28 August 1972.
 It closed on 31 December 2001, to be merged with Mundingburra Special School in Mundingburra to create the Townsville Community Learning Centre on the site of the former Mundingburra Special School.